hyunjinkim-developer/clueless-team-alpha/README.md

 - My messages appear on the right, while messages from other players are displayed on the left alongside their profile images.
   ![](./static/readme/chat_result.jpeg)

-- Tested across mutiple devices and browsers:<br>
+- Tested across multiple devices and browsers:<br>
   - MacBook (Safari)
   - MacBook (Firefox)<br>
     ![](./static/readme/chat_macbook.gif)